-Hannah J Davies

-July 21, 2019
+Hannah J Davies July 21, 2019

-'Subtitles aren't just for deaf people," that started it all.
+'Subtitles aren't just for deaf people," read the tweet that started it all.
 "Lots of my hearing friends use them, too.
 If you're hearing and using subtitles on Netflix and TV, and would quite like them at the cinema, please retweet to help normalise their presence!"